mkopylec/project-manager/README.md

-# Project Manager - Domain-Driven Design workshop application
+# Project Manager - Domain-Driven Design workshop projectManager
 Project Manager is a sample REST service implemented using Domain-Driven Design technique.
 Its primary goal is to help me to conduct a Domain-Driven Design workshops.
-During the workshop developers implement the application on their own, following the steps in right order.
+During the workshop developers implement the projectManager on their own, following the steps in right order.

 ## Application summary
-The Project Manager is a simple application for managing business projects at IT company.
+The Project Manager is a simple projectManager for managing business projects at IT company.
-The application is directed to project managers.
+The projectManager is directed to project managers.
-Using the application they can add projects, monitor their progress and assign teams to work on the projects.
+Using the projectManager they can add projects, monitor their progress and assign teams to work on the projects.

-## Working with application
+## Working with projectManager
-To run the application execute:
+To run the projectManager execute:
 ```bash
 ./gradlew bootRun
 ```